 Always get reference

 Last but not the least, look for ideas and bring a picture of the kind of hair colour look you’re looking to achieve with you.
-Your idea of a blonde balayage could be different from your colourists and to bring the two of you on the same page, it is important to always have some sort of a hair reference so that there is no heartburn later.
+This will ensure that your stylist knows exactly what you have in mind and will give you that without any hassle.

 Image courtesy: Pinterest